jesrockr/stm32_f9p_gnss_base_logger/README.md

 Recommended workflow:

-- Use STM32CubeProgrammer to flash the compiled firmware to the STM32 board.
+- Use STM32CubeProgrammer to flash the .ELF file to the STM32 board.
 - `NOTE: BOOT0 jumper must be soldered in order to flash board (via usb type-c), then unsoldered to run program.
 Recommend install of a switch or two wires to simplify multiple flashes of board.
 Alternatively, an ST-Link V2 module can be used to flash the board through the debug pins "DIO, CLK, GND, 3v3"`
 - Use FAT32 formatted SD card inserted into onboard STM32 slot.
 - Use u-center to configure the F9P output messages and verify `.UBX` log playback.